vapoursynth/vapoursynth/doc/apireference.rst

    Chroma sample position in YUV formats.

    0=left, 1=center, 2=topleft, 3=top, 4=bottomleft, 5=bottom.

+int _Range

+   Full or limited range (PC/TV range).
+Primarily used with YUV formats.

+   1=full range, 0=limited range.

 int _ColorRange

+   Deprecated, use *_Range* instead which was introduced in API R4.2.
+These properties are linked for backward compatibility.

    Full or limited range (PC/TV range).
 Primarily used with YUV formats.